SpineEventEngine/embed-code/README.md

 The `file` attribute specifies the path to the code file relative to the code root, specified in the configuration.
 The `fragment` attribute specifies the name of the code fragment to embed.
-Omit this attribute to embed the whole file.
+Omit this attribute to embed the whole file or to use glob patterns.

 #### Pattern fragments